AlexandreBrillant/yupee/README.md

 ## Using Parameters

-A Yup component can be started with additional parameters from the **load** method.
+A Yup component can be loaded with additional parameters from the **load** method.

 In the next example, we have two parameters **message** and **color**